thevuong/next15-filterlist/STEPS.md

 - Interact with tabs and filters while streaming in the server components as they load.
 - Wait for lighthouse:
 - Greatly improved UX.
 Even though the data fetches are still extremely slow, the app feels super responsive.
+- Search, refresh the page and have the same state.
 - And this is very robust: progressively enhanced, we wont have race conditions because of useTransitions.
 And there is a low amount of js, using it only where needed, the buttons work with onclick while we are streaming in the server components.
 - No useEffects or useStates in sight.
 We are making interactive apps without them in this new world of React and Next.js.